linroger/FinanceCompendium/II. Economics/International/International Economics/Part 2 - Patterns of International Trade/Chapter 05 - Movement of Labor and Capital.md

 We begin with the examples of labor migration described by the Mariel boat lift and the Russian migration to Israel.
 We can think of each migration as a movement of labor from the Foreign country to the Home country.
 What is the impact of this movement of labor on wages paid at Home?
 To answer this question, we make use of our work in Chapter 3, in which we studied how the wages paid to labor and the rentals paid to capital and land are determined by the prices of the goods produced.
 The prices of goods themselves are determined by supply and demand in world markets.
 In the analysis that follows, we treat the prices of goods as fixed and ask how the Home wage and the rentals paid to capital and land change as labor moves between countries.

-# Effects of Immigration in the Short Run: Specific-factors Model
+### Effects of Immigration in the Short Run: Specific-Factors Model

 We begin our study of the effect of factor movements between countries by using the specific-factors model we learned in Chapter 3 to analyze the short run, when labor is mobile among Home industries, but land and capital are fixed.
 After that, we consider the long run, when all factors are mobile among industries at Home.